-Then, two years ago, on Christmas Eve, I became inexplicably fatigued after an evening sitting by the tree.
+Then two years ago on Christmas Eve, I became inexplicably fatigued after an evening sitting by the tree.
 The next day, as we exchanged gifts by the tree, I experienced a seismic allergy attack.
 My nose began running like Niagara Falls, turning redder and more swollen than Rudolph’s, and my sneezing escalated in frequency and intensity, becoming alarmingly violent and convulsive.

-When I stepped outside, however, all of these symptoms immediately disappeared, forcing me to accept the grim conclusion: I was allergic to live Christmas trees!
+When I stepped outside, however, all of these symptoms immediately disappeared, forcing me to accept the grim conclusion: I was allergic to live Christmas trees.

-Turns out that I’m not alone.
+Turns out I’m not alone.

-Curious about the dramatic uptick in respiratory illnesses (across all age groups) around Dec.
+Curious about the dramatic uptick in respiratory illnesses across all age groups around Dec.
 25, Kurlandsky asked his colleagues at Upstate Medical University to bring in clippings of pine needles and bark from the live Christmas trees they had in their homes.
-The results, published in the Annals of Allergy, Asthma and Immunology revealed that 53 different kinds of mold were present on 26 samples.
+The results, published in the Annals of Allergy, Asthma and Immunology, revealed that 53 different kinds of mold were present on 26 samples.
 According to the study, most of the molds identified were allergens that can potentially trigger allergic reactions, such as wheezing, coughing and sneezing.

-Kurlandsky’s study also referenced a 2007 Bridgeport, Connecticut, study, where researchers tracked mold growth of a single live Christmas tree in a Connecticut home.
-What they found: the longer the Christmas tree remained in the house, the higher the mold spore count.
+Kurlandsky’s findings also referenced a 2007 Bridgeport, Connecticut, study, where researchers tracked mold growth of a single live Christmas tree in a Connecticut home.
+What they found: The longer the Christmas tree remained in the house, the higher the mold spore count.
 Between Dec.
 24 and Jan.
 6, the number of airborne mold spores increased exponentially, from 800 spores per square meter the first three days (spore counts of less than 1,000 are considered "normal"), to 5,000 spores by day 14.
 Hot lights and central heating also facilitate mold growth.